The HP Omen X 27 is the perfect monitor for competitive gaming if you (and your PC rig) have outgrown the low 1080p resolution.

 It’s much cheaper and you get a lot better image quality and viewing angles while the performance is basically just as smooth since the jump from 144Hz to 240Hz is not nearly as noticeable as going from 60Hz to 144Hz – yet it’s significantly more demanding, especially at 1440p.

-If, on the other hand, you want 240Hz as well as for your games to look better than they do at 1080p, and you have the budget to properly run 240FPS at 1440p, the HP Omen X 27 may not be the holy grail some have hoped for, but it will get the job done.
+If, on the other hand, you want 240Hz as well as for your games to look better than they do at 1080p, and you have the budget to properly run 240FPS at 1440p, the HP Omen X 27 may not be the holy grail of gaming monitors some have hoped for, but it’s the closest thing to it currently available.

 HP Omen X 27 Specifications